dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 `X = B` is "frozen" since B is known, and the overall solution for `X` is `B`, making the motivating example compile and run without errors.

 The picture below shows the details of the updated type inference process for the example.
+The constraints collected during the upwards phase (1) contribute the lower bound `C` (2a) as the input `P` to [Subtype constraint generation][subtype-constraint-generation], and the type parameter bound contributes the upper bound `A<X>` (2b) as the input `Q` to the same algorithm.
+The newly generated constraint (2c) is then added to the set of existing constraints (1).
+Then the solution for the type variable is computed form the updated constraint set (3).

 ```mermaid
 block-beta